Robust Phase Retrieval with Green Noise Binary Masks: Phase Retrieval with Coded Diffraction Patterns

 \section{Phase Retrieval with Coded Diffraction Patterns}

 The objective of the CDP phase retrieval algorithm \cite{candes2015code, candes2015phase} can be described by Eq. \eqref{CDP}.

-where $ \mathbf{y}_i $ is a Fourier intensity measurement and $ \mathbf{x}\circ\mathbf{y} $ denotes the elementwise multiplication of $ \mathbf{x} $ and $ \mathbf{y} $.
+where $ \mathbf{y}_i $ is a Fourier intensity measurement and $\circ $ denotes the elementwise multiplication.
 The use of the optical masks $ \mathbf{I} $ provides the constraints to reduce the ill-posedness of the problem.
 It has been shown in \cite{candes2015code, candes2015phase} that $ \mathbf{U} $ can be perfectly reconstructed from noiseless measurements $ \mathbf{y} $ with high probability given $ \mathbf{I} $ are random and $ M $ is sufficiently large.
-However, in a coherent imaging system, speckle noise that is inherent in the laser and shot noise due to the limited photon measurements are prevalent.
+However, in a coherent imaging system, speckle noise inherent in the laser and shot noise due to the limited photon measurements are prevalent.
 They bring errors to the Fourier intensity measurements and corrupt the reconstructed phase.
-To ensure the performance of the estimation, the maximum a-posterior (MAP) method is often used.
+The maximum a-posterior (MAP) method is often used to ensure the performance of the estimation.
 It is applied for estimating the maximum point of an unknown quantity with the help of a posterior distribution.
 To further improve the optimization performance, different regularization terms are added to the optimization cost function.
-In this work, we adopt the total variation (TV) regularization term which can smooth out the noise while preserving the image edges \cite{chang2018denoising}.
-Combining with the MAP formulation, we adopt the following TV-MAP approach \cite{chang2018denoising} for the implementation of the CDP phase retrieval algorithm in this paper:
+In this work, we adopt the total variation (TV) regularization term to smooth out the noise while preserving the image edges \cite{chang2018total}.
+Combining with the MAP formulation, we adopt the following TV-MAP approach \cite{chang2018total} for the implementation of the CDP phase retrieval algorithm in this paper: